erroronline1/caro/readme.md

 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.
 * Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
 * [Customize](#customisation) your appropriate language-files (language.XX.ini and _install.default.XX.ini)
+* Select an installation password for the system user.
-* Run api/_install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
+* Run api/_install.php/*your_selected_installation_password*, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
-* Change system users default token immediately and store it in a safe place!
+* Depending on your installation password strength it may be worthwile to change the system users token to the recommended 64byte-token.
+Export the token qr-code and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables